techidaily/site-android-transfer/source/_posts/in-2024-how-to-transfer-text-messages-from-huawei-p60-to-new-phone-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 If you want to import contacts to iPhone XS/11 from Android in a single click, there is no better solution than [Dr.Fone - Phone Transfer](https://tools.techidaily.com/wondershare/drfone/phone-switch/).
 Not only contacts but a wide range of device data can be transferred from your Android to an iPhone with this tool.
 Photos, music, text messages, videos, etc. are a few of them.

 <ins class="adsbygoogle"
       style="display:block"
       data-ad-client="ca-pub-7571918770474297"
       data-ad-slot="8358498916"
       data-ad-format="auto"
       data-full-width-responsive="true"></ins>

+<span class="atpl-alsoreadstyle">Also read:</span>
+<div><ul>
+<li><a href="https://youtube-webster.techidaily.com/024-approved-detailed-walkthrough-to-flawless-youtube-videos-using-imovie-software/"><u>[New] 2024 Approved Detailed Walkthrough to Flawless YouTube Videos Using iMovie Software</u></a></li>
+<li><a href="https://tiktok-videos.techidaily.com/2024-approved-swiftly-solve-tiktok-app-freeze-glitches-on-iosandroid/"><u>2024 Approved Swiftly Solve TikTok App Freeze, Glitches on iOS/Android</u></a></li>
+<li><a href="https://fox-blue.techidaily.com/2024-approved-ultimate-10-best-apps-for-real-time-soccer-and-match-broadcasting/"><u>2024 Approved Ultimate 10 Best Apps for Real-Time Soccer and Match Broadcasting</u></a></li>
+<li><a href="https://phone-solutions.techidaily.com/all-about-factory-reset-what-is-it-and-what-it-does-to-your-google-pixel-7a-drfone-by-drfone-reset-android-reset-android/"><u>All About Factory Reset, What Is It and What It Does to Your Google Pixel 7a? | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/effortless-conversion-of-avi-video-formats-to-mp4-with-vlc-top-tips-and-tricks/"><u>Effortless Conversion of AVI Video Formats to MP4 with VLC - Top Tips and Tricks</u></a></li>
+<li><a href="https://tech-hub.techidaily.com/exploring-the-boundaries-of-ai-deciphering-elon-musks-revolutionary-truthgpt-endeavor/"><u>Exploring the Boundaries of AI: Deciphering Elon Musk's Revolutionary TruthGPT Endeavor</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/how-to-transfer-photos-from-motorola-defy-2-to-samsung-galaxy-s21-ultra-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Photos From Motorola Defy 2 to Samsung Galaxy S21 Ultra | Dr.fone</u></a></li>
+<li><a href="https://android-unlock.techidaily.com/how-to-unlock-vivo-x100-pro-bootloader-easily-by-drfone-android/"><u>How to Unlock Vivo X100 Pro Bootloader Easily</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/how-to-use-phone-clone-to-migrate-your-xiaomi-14-data-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Use Phone Clone to Migrate Your Xiaomi 14 Data? | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-android-to-apple-how-to-transfer-photos-from-oneplus-12-to-ipad-easily-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, Android to Apple How To Transfer Photos From OnePlus 12 to iPad Easily | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-apps-from-realme-narzo-60x-5g-to-another-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Apps from Realme Narzo 60x 5G to Another | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-contacts-from-infinix-hot-30-5g-to-outlook-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Contacts from Infinix Hot 30 5G to Outlook | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-contacts-from-vivo-y27s-to-outlook-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Contacts from Vivo Y27s to Outlook | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-data-from-poco-m6-pro-4g-to-other-android-devices-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Data from Poco M6 Pro 4G to Other Android Devices? | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-data-from-tecno-pova-6-pro-5g-to-blackberry-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Data from Tecno Pova 6 Pro 5G to BlackBerry | Dr.fone</u></a></li>
+<li><a href="https://extra-lessons.techidaily.com/laughter-lab-virtually/"><u>Laughter Lab Virtually</u></a></li>
+<li><a href="https://os-tips.techidaily.com/reliable-fixes-for-optimizing-apple-pencil-sync-and-connections/"><u>Reliable Fixes for Optimizing Apple Pencil Sync and Connections</u></a></li>
+</ul></div>